If you do not have access to a fax machine or scanner, bring the forms with you to your appointment.

 We will not use or disclose health information without authorization, except as described in this notice.
 We will also discontinue to use or disclose health information after we have received a written revocation of the authorization.

-If you have questions and would like additional information, you may contact Betty Jane Thomas at (540) 982-8881.
+If you have questions and would like additional information, you may contact Our office/practice manager at (540) 982-8881.

 We will use your health information for treatment.
 Information obtained by a nurse, physician, or other member of your health care team will be recorded in your record and used to determine the course of medical treatment.